TeachBooks/mirror_teachbook_manual/book/installation-and-setup/organize-team.md

 - Add people with GitHub/GitLab permission matching their role and the protected branches.
 - Add a readme explaining the way you organized branches and permissions
 - Provide explanation on how you'd like to receive feedback in both the readme as the published book.
 The use of issues (in the book with the issue button) is advised.
+- Decide on whether or not to publish your book via Open Interactive Textbooks TU Delft.
+Publishing will give you a copyright check, ISBN and DOI number but heavily limits the amount of changes you can make to your book.
+We advise publishing an archived version of your book whenever the academic year is over.

 ### GitHub vs GitLab